Smith-Pad/subjects/README.md

 ```

 > [!NOTE]
-> Here is an example
+> Here is an example of the installation process.
+To bypass this installation
+> process, all you have to do is to add the `--noconfirm` flag to bypass.
 ``` shell
 ❯ yay -S python-ollama
 AUR Explicit (1): python-ollama-0.2.0-1